symfony/symfony-docs/cache/expiration.rst

 HTTP Cache Expiration
 =====================

-The `expiration model`_ is the more efficient and straightforward of the two caching models and should be used whenever possible.
-When a response is cached with an expiration, the cache will store the response and return it directly without hitting the application until it expires.
+The `expiration model`_ is the most efficient and straightforward of the two caching models and should be used whenever possible.
+When a response is cached with an expiration, the cache returns it directly without hitting the application until the cached response expires.

 The expiration model can be accomplished using one of two, nearly identical, HTTP headers: ``Expires`` or ``Cache-Control``.